tardate/LittleArduinoProjects/Radio/FM/TwoStageTransmitter/README.md

 It seems they all follow the same principles but with slightly different component values and minor changes in the schematic.

-I first saw saw this circuit in [this video by TechBuilder](https://youtu.be/joFourugXvs), and later discovered is is based on an
+I first saw saw this circuit in [this video by TechBuilder](https://youtu.be/joFourugXvs), and later discovered it was based on an
 [original circuit by Art Swan](http://www.angelfire.com/art2/artswan/fmtrans1.jpg).

 ### How It Works